DeepInDeeper/DeepLearningZeroToALL/README.md

 * PaddlePaddle:[Quick Start](http://www.paddlepaddle.org/docs/develop/documentation/zh/getstarted/quickstart_cn.html)

-1.DL projects for some competitions(such as,ImageNet,Kaggle,AI challenger...)
-2.Make some notes about ML,DL
-3.Try to use different frames (TensorFlow,MXNet,PyTorch,PaddlePaddle)
-4.Add note to record some interview skills

 This project is built to record personal DeepLearning process.Of course,during the process,I will try to use some